 P132 spatiotemporally overlaps with

 Domain: E92 Spacetime Volume

 Range: E92 Spacetime Volume

-Superproperty of f: E4 Period.
-P9 consists of (forms part of): E4 Period E92 Spacetime Volume.
+Superproperty of f: E92 Spacetime Volume.
 P10 falls within (contains): E92 Spacetime Volume

 Quantification: many to many (0,n:0,n)

 Scope note: This symmetric property associates two instances of E92 Spacetime Volume that have some of their extents in common.
 If only the fuzzy boundaries of the instances of E92 Spacetime Volume overlap, this property cannot be determined from observation alone and therefore should not be applied.
 However, there may be other forms of justification that the two instances of E92 Spacetime Volume must have some of their extents in common regardless of where and when precisely.

 If this property holds for two instances of E92 Spacetime Volume then it cannot be the case that P133 is spatiotemporally separated from also holds for the same two instances.
 Furthermore, there are cases where neither P132 spatiotemporally overlaps with nor P133 is spatiotemporally separated from holds between two instances of E92 Spacetime Volume.
 This would occur where only an overlap of the fuzzy boundaries of the two instances of E92 Spacetime Volume occurs and no other evidence is available.

-This property is symmetric
+This property is not transitive.
+This property is symmetric.
+This property is reflexive.

-Examples: • The "Urnfield" period (E4) spatiotemporally overlaps with the "Hallstatt" period (E4.
+Examples: • The "Urnfield" period (E4) spatiotemporally overlaps with the "Hallstatt" period (E4).
 (Gimbutas, 1965)

+In first-order log ic:

-In First Order Lo by P132(x,y) \Rightarrow E92(x) P132(x,y) \Rightarrow E92(y) P132(x,y) \Rightarrow P132(y,x) P132(x,y) \Rightarrow \neg P133(x,y)
+$\begin{array}{l} P132(x,y) \Rightarrow E92(x) \\ P132(x,y) \Rightarrow E92(y) \\ P132(x,y) \Rightarrow P132(y,x) \\ P132(x,y) \Rightarrow P132(x,y) \\ P132(x,x) \end{array}$

 P133 is spatio temporally separated from

 Domain: E92 Spacetime Volume

 Range: E92 Spacetime Volume

 Quantification: many to many (0,n:0,n)

-Scope note: This symmetric property associates two instances of E92 Spacetime Volume that have no
+Scope note: This symmetric property associates two instances of E92 Spacetime Volume that have no extents in common.
+If only the fuzzy boundaries of the instances of E92 Spacetime Volume